Subscribe to Weekly Health Care News

 Brett holds a master’s degree in business administration from the Harvard Business School and a master’s of public administration and a bachelor’s in accounting from the University of Utah.

-David Muhlestein, PhD, JD, is vice president of research and is based in Salt Lake City.
+David Muhlestein, PhD, JD, is Chief Research Officer based in Washington, DC.
 He directs the study of accountable care organizations through the LP Center for Accountable Care Intelligence and leads the firm’s quantitative evaluation of health care markets.
 He is an expert in using policy analysis, predictive modeling, and applied analytics to understand the evolving health care landscape.

-David also serves as Adjunct Assistant Professor of The Dartmouth Institute (TDI) at the Geisel School of Medicine at Dartmouth College and is a visiting fellow at the Accountable Care Learning Collaborative.
-In both of these roles he conducts research to translate learnings of high-performing organizations for the benefit of the broader health care system.
+David also serves as Adjunct Assistant Professor of The Dartmouth Institute (TDI) at the Geisel School of Medicine at Dartmouth College, is a Visiting Policy Fellow at the Margolis Center for Health Policy at Duke University, and is a Visiting Fellow at the Accountable Care Learning Collaborative.
+In these roles he conducts research to translate learnings of high-performing organizations for the benefit of the broader health care system.

 David earned his doctorate in health services management and policy, JD, MHA, and MS from The Ohio State University, and a BA from Brigham Young University.